How & When to Add Lime to Your Soil

 Why Add Lime?

 When it comes to your lawn, the ideal soil pH level is slightly acidic, between 5.8 and 7.0.
 Cool-season grasses (Kentucky bluegrass, ryegrass, and fescues) prefer a slightly higher, or more alkaline, pH.
 Warm-season grasses, on the other hand, prefer a slightly lower, or more acidic, pH.
 When the soil pH becomes too acidic, though, certain nutrients needed for proper growth (such as nitrogen, phosphorus, potassium, and calcium) become unavailable to the lawn, so the grass is unable to grow properly.
-Lime, or limestone, can be applied to the soil to help increase the soil pH and make those nutrients more available.
+Lime (sometimes called garden lime) or limestone can be applied to the soil to help increase the soil pH and make those nutrients more available.

 Test Before Adding Lime

 Before you add any lime into your yard, make sure that you submit a soil sample to your local county extension service for testing.
 The soil report you will receive from them will tell you how much lime needs to be added to your soil—something an at-home soil pH test from your local garden center can’t do.
 The amount of lime needed to correct the soil pH will depend on your soil type (how much sand and/or clay is present in the soil).

 When to Add Lime to a Lawn

 Lime can take several months after application to break down and change your soil pH.
 A good time to test your lawn’s pH and adjust it (if needed) is when your soil begins to warm in the spring.
 Lime can also be applied in the fall.
 The benefit of adding lime to your soil in fall is that both the freeze-thaw cycles and the abundant rain and snow common during the fall and winter months will help break down the lime and start raising the soil’s pH.
 Lime should never be applied to a lawn that is stressed or dormant.